HildoBijl/stepwise/packages/skill-definition/README.md

 - `ensureSkillId(skillTree, skillId)` takes a `skillId` and in a case-insensitive way tries to find the matching skillId.
 So `ensureSkillId(skillTree, 'sKIlL1')` will return 'skill1' while a non-existing skill will throw.
 - `ensureSkillIds(skillTree, skillIds)` does the same, but for a list of skillIds.
-- `isSkillRequiredFor(skillTree, childId, parentId)` checks if the given child skill is a prerequisite (directly or indirectly) for the parent skill.
+- `isSkillPrerequisiteFor(skillTree, prerequisiteId, skillId)` checks if the first skill is a prerequisite, directly or indirectly, for the second skill.
-- `includeDirectPrerequisites(skillTree, skillIds)` takes a list of skillIds and expands it to include all direct prerequisites.
+- `getSkillIdsWithDirectPrerequisites(skillTree, skillIds)` returns the given skill IDs and their direct prerequisites.
 No recursion is done.
-- `includeDirectPrerequisitesAndLinks(skillTree, skillIds)` takes a list of skillIds and expands it to include all direct prerequisites and direct links of the given skills.
+- `getSkillIdsWithDirectPrerequisitesAndLinks(skillTree, skillIds)` returns the given skill IDs, their direct prerequisites and their directly linked skills.
 No recursion is done.